Shell's Ho-Ho pipeline still shut after leak

-NEW YORK, March 10 (Reuters) - Royal Dutch Shell’s entire Houston-to-Houma crude oil pipeline remained shut on Monday, following a reported leak late last week, the company said.
+NEW YORK (Reuters) - Royal Dutch Shell’s (RDSa.L) entire Houston-to-Houma crude oil pipeline remained shut on Monday, following a reported leak late last week, the company said.

 Construction crew members accidentally punctured the Ho-Ho line near Port Neches, Texas, about 100 miles east of Houston, on Thursday afternoon, releasing about 364 barrels of crude oil.